 Relatively low pressure

-Hanging is challenging
+Hanging can be challenging

 Top roll leaks slightly